kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 For all concept topics, use the [concept topic template](../templates/resources/concept.md).
 Learn more about [Concept Topics](http://docs.oasis-open.org/dita/dita/v1.3/errata02/os/complete/part3-all-inclusive/archSpec/technicalContent/dita-concept-topic.html).

-### Task (tutorial) topics
+### Task topics

-Provide "how-to" instructions that enable users to accomplish a task.
+Task topics provide "how-to" instructions that enable users to accomplish a task.
 Each task topic should tell how to perform a single, specific procedure.

 Select a title that describes the task that's accomplished, not the documented software feature.
 For example, use "Define resource consumption", not "Select a profile".
 You can use the gerund form "Selecting...", imperative "Select...", or "How to select...".